yannickwurm/qmulcompute/computetodos.md

 * Set up "Helpdesk" forum to which all queries are directed - perhaps by using a stackoverflow clone?
 * Need to clarify billing policy for grant applications.
 Computing, storage, admin time (latter depends on type of user), project-specific dev.

+# Other

+* Once things are rolling, good idea to organize structured meetings with relevant users about their experience to identify additional areas for improvment.

 [1]: https://etherpad.mozilla.org/qmulsbcsbioinfo